akvo/akvo-flow-docs/docs/fieldapp/3-launching-app/3-3-updating-survey-app.rst

    :width: 200 px
    :align: center

 5. Open the mail.
 The APK file will be shown as an attachment.
-The way attachements are shown will depend on the email app.
+The way attachments are shown will depend on the email app.

 .. figure:: img/3-installing-app-4-arrow.gif
    :width: 200 px